MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 [Office 365 Advanced Threat Protection](https://docs.microsoft.com/office365/securitycompliance/office-365-atp) (ATP) and Threat Investigation and Response events are available for Office 365 customers who have an Office 365 Advanced Threat Protection Plan 1, Office 365 Advanced Threat Protection Plan 2, or an E5 subscription.
 Each event in the Office 365 ATP feed corresponds to the following that were determined to contain a threat:

-- An email message sent by or received by a user in the organization with detections are made on messages at delivery time and from [Zero hour auto purge](https://support.office.com/en-us/article/Zero-hour-auto-purge-protection-against-spam-and-malware-96deb75f-64e8-4c10-b570-84c99c674e15).
+- An email message sent by or received by a user in the organization with detections that are made on messages at delivery time and from [Zero hour auto purge](https://support.office.com/en-us/article/Zero-hour-auto-purge-protection-against-spam-and-malware-96deb75f-64e8-4c10-b570-84c99c674e15).

 - URLs clicked by a user in the organization that were detected as malicious at time-of-click based on [Office 365 ATP Safe Links](https://docs.microsoft.com/office365/securitycompliance/atp-safe-links) protection.

 - A file within SharePoint Online, OneDrive for Business, or Microsoft Teams that was detected as malicious by [Office 365 ATP](https://docs.microsoft.com/en-us/office365/securitycompliance/atp-for-spo-odb-and-teams) protection.

+- An alert that is triggered and that started an [automated investigation](https://docs.microsoft.com/office365/securitycompliance/automated-investigation-response-office).

 > [!NOTE]
 > Office 365 Advanced Threat Protection and Office 365 Threat Investigation and Response (formerly known as Office 365 Threat Intelligence) capabilites are now part of Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
 To learn more, see [Office 365 ATP plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 ATP Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).